 SEO also includes the many things you do off the site like researching what the competition is doing.
 Which keywords are best to target?
 What kind of content should you be creating?

 Social media and guest posting are a huge part of this “off-page” SEO.
-They help drive initial traffic to the website to show Google that you deserve higher ranking.
+They help drive initial traffic to the website to show Google that you deserve to rank higher.

 Google pays attention to how this traffic interacts with your website.
 How many people visit and whether they stay and click on other things tells them how authoritative you are among your audience.